CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * metadata should carry only supporting runtime details, not replace stable contract fields

 ### D.2.4.2 Response Priority and Stability Rule
 When multiple denial conditions are possible, backend should return the highest-priority final outcome only.

 Priority order:
 1. invalid or missing token / linked access not found
 2. unusable token status
+3. linked-account limit reached
-  3. total quota exhausted
+4. total quota exhausted
-  4. daily cap reached
+5. daily cap reached
-  5. linked-account limit reached
 6. validation cooldown blocked
 7. duplicate request ignored
 8. delivery failure
 9. request approved / committed

 Stability rules:

-  * one decision path should produce one final status_code
+- one decision path should produce one final status_code
-  * business logic must depend on stable status_code, not on visible message wording
+- business logic must depend on stable status_code, not on visible message wording
-  * wording changes through WebApp must not change backend meaning
+- wording changes through WebApp must not change backend meaning
-  * new features should define their response contract before implementation planning proceeds
+- new features should define their response contract before implementation planning proceeds

+### D.2.5 Quota Deduction Safety Rule
+Quota must be deducted ONLY after confirmed successful file delivery.

+Definition of successful delivery:
+- Telegram API returns success response
+- file/message is confirmed sent to user
+- no bot error or timeout occurred

+Rules:
+- do NOT deduct quota on:
+  * token validation failure
+  * file not found
+  * bot send failure
+  * timeout or retry scenarios
+- implement idempotency protection:
+  * each request must have a unique request_id
+  * same request_id must NOT deduct quota more than once
+- implement short duplicate protection window:
+  * if the same user requests the same file within the safe window
+  * do NOT double deduct quota
+- log all deduction events in usage/audit records with:
+  * request_id
+  * telegram_user_id
+  * token_id
+  * file_id
+  * deduction_status

+Purpose:
+- prevent unfair quota loss
+- reduce support disputes
+- ensure audit traceability
 ---

 # =========================================================